PacktPublishing/Python-Data-Analysis-Second-Edition/README.md

 ```

 The code examples in this book should work on most modern operating systems.
 For all
 chapters, Python > 3.5.0 and pip3 is required.
-You can download Python 3.5.x from https
+You can download Python 3.5.x from https://www.python.org/downloads/.
-://www. python. org/downloads/.
 On this webpage, you can find installers for Windows
 and Mac OS X as well as source archives for Linux, Unix, and Mac OS X. You can find
 instructions for installing and using python for various operating systems on this webpage:
 https://docs.python.org/3/using/index.html.